 An Occupied City

-As with so many Americans, life changed when the war came to Philadelphia.
-In October 1777, the British army under General William Howe occupied the erstwhile American capital.
-By chance, Lord Howe established his headquarters in the home of the patriot rebel leader, John Cadwalader, just across the street from the Darragh residence at 177 South Second Street.
-At some point, Howe demanded use of the Darragh parlor for staff councils and private meetings.
-Most war plans of the age were developed by “councils of war,” so this was a big deal.
-And a big opportunity.
+Like many Americans, life changed when the war arrived in Philadelphia.
+In October 1777, the British army under General William Howe took over the former American capital.
+By chance, Lord Howe set up his headquarters in the home of patriot rebel leader John Cadwalader, just across the street from the Darragh residence at 177 South Second Street.
+At some point, Howe requested use of the Darragh parlor for staff councils and private meetings.
+Most war plans during that time were made by “councils of war,” so this was a significant matter.
+And a great opportunity.

 Darragh's House |